 The belief is that cannabidiol works within the body by mimicking the effects of compounds called “endogenous cannabinoids,” or “endocannabinoids.”
-Scientists have discovered that there are cannabinoid-like chemicals inside the body that respond with receptors that make up the endocannabinoid system, a recently discovered body system that may be the most important physiologic system involved in establishing and maintaining our health.
+Scientists have discovered that there are cannabinoid-like chemicals inside the body that respond with receptors that make up the endocannabinoid system, a recently discovered body system that may be one of the most important physiologic systems involved in establishing and maintaining our health.
 We naturally synthesize these chemical compounds and they modulate receptors throughout the body.

 What does this have to do with CBD?
 Remarkably, CBD and other cannabinoids also interact with these receptors.
 When we ingest CBD or apply it topically, it activates these receptors in the body.